lablup/backend.ai/docs/README.md

 ### pyenv and pyenv-virtualenv installation

 #### pyenv installation
-Please refer to the [README](https://github.com/pyenv/pyenv#installation) file in the official repository of [pyenv](https://github.com/pyenv/pyenv) and install it.
+Please refer to the [README](https://github.com/pyenv/pyenv#installation) of the official [pyenv](https://github.com/pyenv/pyenv) repository and install it.

 #### pyenv-virtualenv installation (optional)
 `pyenv-virtualenv` is a `pyenv` plugin.
-It's not mandatory to build the backend.ai documentation, but highly recommended.
+It is not mandatory to build the Backend.AI docs but highly recommended.
-To install it, please refer to the [README](https://github.com/pyenv/pyenv-virtualenv#installation) file in the official repository of [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
+To install it, please refer to the [README](https://github.com/pyenv/pyenv-virtualenv#installation) of the official [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) repository.

-### sphinx installation
+### Sphinx installation

 Install [sphinx](https://www.sphinx-doc.org/en/master/) using [pip](https://pypi.org/project/pip/)